ChadDevOps/Marlin-Ender-3-Max/README.md

 ## Stock configs

 I did not start using Marlin until recently (3/3/2021).
 The first month of my printer experience was using Klipper.
+Due to this, the config in this repo is my best guess for stock settings.
+Another user sent me their tuned hotend PID temps for the stock hotend.

-Due to this, I do not have a 'stock' config as I have made several upgrades to the printer.
-If anyone wants to take a crack at it, please do so.
-Fork the https://github.com/MarlinFirmware/Configurations repo, create a branch and do your pull request.
-Leave out BL-Touch settings/etc (e.g. just the stock printer).
+The offical marlin config repo does not have a stock Ender 3 Max yet, if you have experience in compiling marlin and have a stock printer without the BL-Touch, please fork the https://github.com/MarlinFirmware/Configurations repo, create a branch and do your pull request with the stock config.

 ## Cura Start Code